kyletimmermans/kyletimmermans.github.io/README.md

 ### Fix Добро пожаловать becoming 2 lines by adding "white-space: nowrap; overflow: hidden;" to "centered" css class
 <div>&ensp;&ensp;-Add to "Enjoy your stay!" text div and add "centered" class as well and fix "translateY" lines</div>

-### Fix 2nd white page being too long or short: Place the buffer div at bottom 0 and then just add only "page-height" padding to it, no multiplier
+### Fix 2nd white page being too long or short: 180vh padding - top.
+Because 200 is for the first page and 80 is for the second page b/c footer is 20vh (80+20=100)
+<div>&ensp;&ensp;-Can't use absolute position and bottom: 0 because absolute positioning is not affected by the additional padding added</div>

 ### Detect mobile browsers to serve mobile homepage instead - https://stackoverflow.com/questions/11381673/detecting-a-mobile-browser